LibrariesHacked/library-carpentry/introduction-to-data/group-exercise-jargon-busting.md

 - Icebreaker
 - Finding confidence level
-- Explain terms, phrases, and concepts associated with terms, phrases, or ideas around code or software development in libraries
+- Explain terms, phrases, and concepts associated with terms, phrases, or ideas around data
 - Compare knowledge of these terms, phrases, and concepts
 - Differentiate between these terms, phrases, and concepts